cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 # Exceptions

+In Java, an **exception** is an event that occurs during the execution of a program that encounters an error or some kind of exceptional situation.
+When an exception occurs, two things happen:

+1. an **exception object** is said to be _thrown_; and
+1. the normal flow of control is disrupted.

 ## Checked vs. Unchecked Exceptions

 In Java, exceptions are either _checked_ or _unchecked_.
 Checked exceptions must be explicitly caught or propagated by the programmer,